About Us

 • Read and reflect on the Dorcas story (Acts 9:36-43).

-Murals behind the altar
+Murals Behind the Altar

 For more than 80 years, four murals have graced the walls at the back of our chancel (behind the altar).
 Painted in Gothic Revival style by Frederick Auguste Benzenberg, they depict (from left to right) the Annunciation to Mary, the Nativity, the women at Jesus’ tomb, and the Ascension.